A Dynamic Sound Built Close to Home

-As a young man in the 1940s, Hanks earned pocket change playing guitar at barn dances with his cousins accompanying him on mandolin and spoons.
-His rich musical repertoire reflects his multi-ethnic heritage (his ancestors were white, African American, Occeenneechee Indian and family folklore believes they are descendants of Abraham Lincoln’s mother Mary Hanks.)
+As a young man in the 1940s, Boo earned pocket change playing guitar at barn dances with his cousins accompanying him on mandolin and spoons.
+His rich musical repertoire reflected his multi-ethnic heritage (his ancestors were white, African American, Occeenneechee Indian, and family folklore holds that they are descendants of Abraham Lincoln’s mother Mary Hanks.)

 But when Music Maker first connected with Boo, he was already in his late 70s, and he’d never recorded or played his music further than a stone’s throw away from his home.
 However, not long after, Boo came to Music Maker’s studio in North Carolina, sat down with Dom Flemons and Justin Robinson of the Carolina Chocolate Drops, and recorded nearly 25 songs.
 Sixteen of those songs — plus a four-minute clip of Boo talking about his family’s history — became his very first album, “Pickin’ Low Cotton.”
 Boo went on to perform throughout the Southeast and in Europe and recorded his second album in 2012 named for his hometown, “Buffalo Junction.”

 Boo Hanks was born James Arthur Hanks on April 30, 1928.
 He died on April 15, 2016.